watson-developer-cloud/assistant-toolkit/integrations/extensions/docs/elasticsearch-install-and-setup/how_to_index_pdf_and_office_documents_elasticsearch.md

   }
 }
 ```
 Note: the `overlap_percentage` parameter controls how much overlapping there will be between adjacent chunks.
+25% is recommended.

 ### Step 4: Running the fscrawler as a docker service